uwcartlab/webmapping/Chapter02/readme.md

             27244
         ];

-    //THE NEW DATA...Example 4.4 line 6
+    //THE NEW DATA, Example 4.1
     function cities(){
         //define two arrays for cities and population var cityPop = [